-ConvertKit supports automations in a similar fashion as other email service providers through a point-and-click interface that defines a particular logic flow.
+ConvertKit similarly supports automation as other email service providers through a point-and-click interface that defines a particular logic flow.

-For example, marketers could use an automation to send specific emails to different email subscribers based on whether or not they clicked on a link in a previous email.
+For example, marketers could use automation to send specific emails to different email subscribers based on whether they clicked on a previous email link.
 If they clicked the link, send email A. If not, send them email B instead.

-Check out ConvertKit's automations page for more details on how automations work.
+Check out ConvertKit's automation page for more details on how automation work.
 They are super powerful but take some practice to get right.

-Rules, on the other hand, are more straightforward and simple ways to tell ConvertKit how to handle events, and I've never seen a more intuitive solution.
+On the other hand, rules are more straightforward and simple ways to tell ConvertKit how to handle events, and I've never seen a more intuitive solution.

 The rules page (pictured below) works on a “trigger -> action” platform.
 When this happens, do that.
 It's simple.
 It's streamlined.
 It's super easy.

-And, most bloggers' marketing needs are simple enough that rules (rather than more complex automations) are all that most of us will need.
+Most bloggers' marketing needs are simple enough that rules (rather than more complex automation) are all that most of us will need.

 Integration with External Tools